 brand: solaris-kz), that we have a boot disk (and its location is

-What we don't see is the amount of CPU resources we have for this kernel zone.
-When nothing is specified, the default is to have one virtual CPU assigned.
+We also see the amount of CPU resources we have for this kernel zone.
+When nothing is specified, the default is to have 4 virtual CPUs assigned.
 We'll see how to verify this later when we boot the kernel zone.

 Now that the kernel zone has been created, we need to install it.

 For this first installation, we are going to use what is called a direct installation.
 With a direct installation, the installer runs on the host.
 It will create and format the kernel zone's boot disk and install Oracle Solaris packages on that disk, using the host's package publishers.
 Since the installer is running on the host, the installer can install only the exact version of Oracle Solaris that it is actively running on the host.